FatemehJalalvand/Machine-Learning-Integrated-Multi-Objective-Simulation-based-Optimization/README.md

 ## Description
 The complexity of personnel planning, asset management, and fleet renewal interconnections can result in multi-objective problems.
 To address these problems, a novel hybrid solution, QLFPEM-MOSO, is proposed.
-QLFPEM-MOSO integrates two machine learning (ML) models – Q-learning and a frequent pattern extraction method (FPEM) – into a multi-objective simulation-based optimization method (MOSO).
+QLFPEM-MOSO integrates two machine learning (ML) models – Q-learning (a kind of reinforcement learning algorithm) and a frequent pattern extraction method (FPEM) – into a multi-objective simulation-based optimization method (MOSO).
 The core innovation lies in enhancing the performance of the optimization algorithm in MOSO—NSGA-III joined with a system dynamics (SD) simulation.
 Q-learning adaptively chooses the most effective crossover operator for NSGA-III.
 FPEM injects patterns from high-quality solutions into the search process of NSGA-III to direct it toward higher performance.
-This multiple-ML improvement of the multi-objective optimization algorithm substantially decreases personnel costs (PC), asset management costs (AMC), and fleet unavailability (FU) against MOSO and FPEM-MOSO.
+This multiple-ML improvement of the multi-objective optimization algorithm substantially decreases personnel costs (PC), asset management costs (AMC), and fleet unavailability (FU) compared to MOSO and FPEM-MOSO.
 MOSO lacks ML models.
 FPEM-MOSO contains only one ML model as FPEM.
-As a result, QFPEM-MOSO is highly beneficial for organizations seeking reductions in PC, AMC, and FU.
+As a result, QFPEM-MOSO is highly beneficial for organizations seeking considerable reductions in PC, AMC, and FU.

 This repository contains the source codes for the implementation of QLFPEM-MOSO, FPEM-MOSO and MOSO presented in the article.

 ## Experiments
 The folders of QLFPEM_MOSO, FPEM_MOSO and MOSO contain the source codes of QLFPEM_MOSO, FPEM_MOSO and MOSO, respectively.

-## Instructions to Run Experiments
-- For QLFPEM_MOSO and FPEM_MOSO run the cells of the notebook files sequentially.
-- For MOSO, run the

 ## Code Developer
 **Name:** Fatemeh Jalalvand